 Our success depends in large part on our ability to obtain and maintain patent and other intellectual property protection in the United States and other countries with respect to our proprietary technology and products.
 We seek to protect our proprietary position by filing patent applications in the United States and abroad related to our novel technologies and product candidates.
 We also rely on trade secrets to protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection.

 The patent prosecution process is expensive and time-consuming, and we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost, in a timely manner, or in all jurisdictions.
-Prosecution of our patent portfolio is at an early stage, and we are beginning to reach the statutory deadlines for deciding whether and where to initiate prosecution in specific foreign jurisdictions by filing national stage applications based on our Patent Cooperation Treaty applications.
-As those deadlines come due, we will have to decide whether and where to pursue patent protection for the various inventions claimed in our patent portfolio, and we will only have the opportunity to obtain patents in those jurisdictions where we pursue protection.
 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
 It is possible that defects of form in the preparation or filing of our patents or patent applications may exist, or may arise in the future, such as, with respect to proper priority claims, inventorship, claim scope or patent term adjustments.
 If there are material defects in the form or preparation of our patents or patent applications, such patents or applications may be invalid and unenforceable.
-Moreover, our competitors may independently develop equivalent knowledge, methods and knowhow.
+Moreover, our competitors may independently develop equivalent knowledge, methods and know-how.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may have an adverse impact on our business, financial condition and operating results.